The 2026 WNBA Draft odds have finally come into focus, just hours before the picks start coming in.

 More importantly, she was a key contributor on a championship-caliber team, showing the ability to play within structure while still delivering high-level scoring.

 There’s also a natural fit with the Dallas Wings if they lean toward familiarity, as Fudd was a four-year teammate — and off-court partner — of Paige Bueckers at UConn.
-That built-in chemistry could make the transition seamless and strengthen an already guard-heavy core.
+That built-in chemistry could make the transition seamless and strengthen a team that appears to be in win-now mode.

 Awa Fam